solodev/cloud-documentation/src/services/index.md

 ---
 ## Menu

-On your left hand side you can find a menu alowing you to navigate between services, pages, infrastructure, settings and organizations.
+On your left-hand side, you can find a menu allowing you to navigate between services, pages, infrastructure, settings, and organizations.

 ><img src="../../../images/services-home-leftmenu.jpg" alt="add service" style="width: 15%; display: block"></a>

 !!!
-***Please note:** The left hand menu will vary between developer accounts and organization accounts* !!!
+***Please note:** The left-hand menu will vary between developer accounts and organization accounts* !!!